-It’s an anxious, exciting time of year for many parents and carers applying for primary school places at mainstream schools, (me included!).
+It’s an anxious, exciting time of year for many parents and carers applying for primary school places at mainstream schools, (speaking from experience).

 While everyone hopes for the best, the reality is that not all families will be offered what they were hoping for, at least initially.
 Minds will soon be swimming with talk of published admission numbers, oversubscription criteria and waiting lists.

 Parents unhappy with a refusal decision from their preferred maintained primary school can appeal to an independent panel that is convened by the local authority and made up of volunteers from the local community (at least one of whom may have a background in education) plus a legally-qualified clerk who is independent from the local authority and the school.